-Notes to the Financial Statements For the years ended July 31, 2023 and 2022 (Expressed in Canadian Dollars)
+Condensed Financial Statements For the years ended July 31, 2024 and 2023 (Expressed in Canadian Dollars)

-3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)
+3. SUMMARY OF MATERIAL ACCOUNTING POLICY INFORMATION (Continued)

-(g) Decommissioning and restoration provision
+(g) Decommissioning and Restoration Provision

 Decommissioning and restoration provisions are recorded when a present legal or constructive obligation exists as a result of past events where it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate of the amount of the obligation can be made.